Can Too Much Chlorine in Hot Tub Damage it?

 When testing your chlorine levels, you should see between 1.5 and 3ppm and the water in the tubes should be clear.
 The amount of chlorine additive you need will change based on the manufacturer, and you should always check the manufacturer’s guidelines before adding chlorine to your hot tub.

 On average, you’ll need to add a teaspoon of chlorine per every hundred gallons.
 Make sure that you add your chlorine to the hot tub while it’s circulating to help raise the chlorine levels quickly.
-That will ensure that your readings are more accurate and you don’t overdo the chlorine.
+That will ensure your readings are more accurate and you don’t overdo the chlorine.

 How to lower chlorine in hot tub

 • You can let the hot tub deal with the issue on its own.
 If you aren’t planning on hopping right in, just let it sit for a day or two and come check levels.
 You can speed up the process by turning on the jets and removing the cover.
-It isn’t the fastest way, but it is the easiest and cheapest solution.
+It isn’t the fastest way but the easiest and cheapest solution.
 Just be careful not to continuously overdo it because that is when you’ll start seeing damage to the hot tub.

-• Another good option might be to just drain the hot tub and fill it with fresh water.
+• Another good option might be just to drain the hot tub and fill it with fresh water.
 This method is still a little time-consuming but doesn’t require anything extra.
 You may just be able to do a partial drain and top up with fresh water.

-• If you need a quick fix, then find a chemical chlorine neutralizer that can bring the chlorine levels in your hot tub water down to where you need them.
+• If you need a quick fix, find a chemical chlorine neutralizer to bring the chlorine levels in your hot tub water down to where you need them.
 The chlorine neutralizer you need is called Sodium Thiosulfate.
 While this may be the fastest way to knock the chemical levels down, it isn’t the best, and you should only use it if you have to bring down the chlorine quickly, perhaps if you have friends coming around to use it.

 high chlorine in hot tub side effects - use a test strip